 On the same page of the same form, Total Liabilities list the buyer’s combined three mortgages as $303,757, which is about $20,000 less than they actually total.

 On the application filled out by Williams for the sale of a unit in the Yosemite Street Condominium complex: “Line 8.
 Is this transaction among related parties?
 Indicate whether the buyer or seller are related.”

 Williams falsely checked the box that indicates “No.”

-Williams committed this fraud to conceal existing and planned extensive fraud that he had devised, using his ignorant cousins VICTIM J.E & VICTIM B.J, who now admit partial complicity, to quickly create hundreds of thousands of dollars of “profit” on distressed, long-vacant buildings.
+Williams committed this fraud to conceal existing and planned extensive fraud that he had devised, using his ignorant cousins VICTIM 1 & VICTIM 2, who now admit partial complicity, to quickly create hundreds of thousands of dollars of “profit” on distressed, long-vacant buildings.

 Williams was assembling the buyer’s mortgage application, and urged the buyer to make a five percent down payment, however buyer insisted on putting ten percent down to get a better mortgage rate.
 At closing, the buyer found out that Williams had instructed the mortgage broker, Andy Inhelder, to prepare the loan with the five percent down payment that Williams had insisted upon, against the buyer’s direct instruction.
 Williams explained that his motivation was to get more cash back to the buyer, to use those funds to apply for additional units, as he repeatedly claimed, he was putting his clients on “the fast track,” to make them rich quickly.